Most brands don’t lose because of poor products. They lose because their positioning strategy is unclear at the moment of choice.

 Step-by-Step Guide to Creating a Product Positioning Map

 Creating a compelling product positioning map requires careful consideration.
-Companies must know which attributes to plot on the axes of the map.
+Companies must know which attributes to plot on the map’s axes.
 Companies may follow these steps to create a practical positioning map to determine their positioning vs competitors.

 Define Your Market and Target Audience

-Identifying your target audience to create a practical product positioning map is crucial.
+Identifying your target audience is crucial for creating a practical product positioning map.
 Companies may struggle to market their products without understanding the right target audience.
 Therefore, businesses must conduct thorough market research to gather valuable insights.
 Knowing the target audience is vital because their needs and preferences should guide every decision, from product development to marketing campaigns.

 Sound knowledge of the target market allows companies to tailor their product features, pricing, and messaging to specific demographics.
 This focused approach ensures that marketing efforts are not wasted on those unlikely to be interested in your offering, thus optimizing resources and increasing the effectiveness of your campaigns.